mesfind/bioinfo-python/_episodes/02-datatypes.md

 > {: .solution}
 {: .challenge}

-It is important to note that dictionaries in Python 3.6 or greater are now _ordered_ and preserve the sequence of their items (i.e., the order in which key:value pairs were added to the dictionary).
+It is important to note that dictionaries in Python 3.6 or greater are insertion _ordered_ and preserve the sequence of their items (i.e., the order in which key:value pairs were added to the dictionary).
 In previous versions of Python, dictionaries are unordered, where the order in which items are returned from loops over dictionaries might appear random and can even change with time.